"

 Purpose

-The purpose of the Aged Care activity is to provide.
+The purpose of the Aged Care activity is to provide:

-• Insight into the medicine management challenges within residential aged care facilities
+• Insight into the medicine management challenges within residential aged care facilities;

-• Opportunity to talk with residents.
+• Opportunity to talk with residents; and

-• Opportunity to shadow a healthcare professional from an allied health or medical background (only if they a represent during your placement).
+• Opportunity to shadow an aged care onsite pharmacist (ACOP) and/or other healthcare professional(s) from an allied health or medical background (only if they are present during your placement).

 Learning outcomes